degree-vs-bootcamp-ROI/blockchain-brigade/README.md

 - The NYT API key was used to pull raw data from the NYT server.
 Once we received the API key, with the 'machine + learning' query searched for articles within a 10-year time frame (Jan 2010- December of 2019).
 The returned articles from the search were appended into a lists.
 - Usina combination of functions from the Pandas and Matplotlib libraries to extract and visualize time series charts to examine the increasing buzz around machine learning over the course of the past ten (10) years. <br />

-An important thing to note as well, given the New York Times is a main stream print and online publication (as opposed to a specialized IT guild publication), for the data science domain to to be featured almost twice a month at this peak, speaks volumes of it impact across all domains and genres of life.
+An important thing to note as well, given the New York Times is a main stream print and online publication (as opposed to a specialized IT guild publication), for the Machine Learning subject to be featured almost twice a month at this peak, speaks volumes of it impact across all domains and genres of life.
 It's multi-domain impact is reflected in the variety of News Desk section under which the Machine Learning concept has appeared.

 ![line chart](images/ml_articles_by_news_desk.png) <br />